vasyldzhala/memory_blocks/CONTRIBUTING.md

 If a lot of code has changed you have to "rebase" your PR , and that you need to update your branch so it's easier to merge.

-To learn more about rebasing in Git, there are a lot of [good][git rebasing] [resources][interactive rebase] but here's the suggested workflow:

 ```sh
 git checkout 01-add-user-help